COVID: Sanofi starts human trials of 2nd vaccine candidate | DW | 12.03.2021

 A total 415 healthy adults across 13 sites will participate in the first trials, with results expected in the third quarter of 2021.

-Participants will receive either a single dose of the vaccine or two doses 21 days apart while three dose levels will be examined, the companies said.
+Participants will receive either a single dose of the vaccine or two doses 21 days apart.
+Three dose levels will be examined, the companies said.

 Approval time for the vaccine